 Stop smoking if you are a smoker

-Lying down or bending forward a lot during the day encourages reflux.
-Sitting hunched may put extra pressure on the stomach, which may make any reflux worse.
+Lying down or bending forwards a lot during the day encourages reflux.
+Sitting hunched-over may put extra pressure on the stomach, which may make any reflux worse.

 If symptoms return on most nights, it may help to go to bed with an empty, dry stomach.
 To do this, don't eat in the last three hours before bedtime and don't drink in the last two hours before bedtime.
 If you raise the head of the bed by 10-15 cm (with sturdy blocks or bricks under the bed's legs), this will help gravity to keep acid from refluxing into the gullet (oesophagus).